jwtd/grunt-jira-actions/README.md

 - process.env.JIRA_UN
 - process.env.JIRA_PW

-#### Target Parameters
+#### Parameters Common to All Targets
+- `env_var_for_jira_username` - Environment variable that holds Jira username.
+Default is 'JIRA_UN'.
+- `env_var_for_jira_password` - Environment variable that holds Jira password.
+Default is 'JIRA_PW'.
-- `jira_host` - Url of the Jira api root
+- `jira_host` - Base domain of your Jira instance's api root (i.e. 'foo.atlassian.net').
 - `jira_protocol` - The protocol which Jira's api uses for connections.
-Default is https.
+Default is 'https'.
 - `jira_port` - The port on which Jira's api allows connections on.
 Default is 443.
 - `jira_api_version` - The version of Jira's api to target.
 Default is '2'.

+#### Parameters specific to `createJiraIssue` target
-- `project_id` - Jira id of the project the story will be created in
+- `project_id` - Jira id of the project the story will be created in.
-- `issue_type_id` - Jira id of the type of issue to post the story as
+- `issue_type` - Jira name of the type of issue to be created.
+Default is 'Story'.
+Valid values are:
- - 1 = Bug
+ - Bug
- - 2 = New Feature
+ - New Feature
- - 3 = Task
+ - Task
- - 4 = Improvement
+ - Improvement
- - 5 = Sub-task
+ - Sub-task
- - 6 = Epic
+ - Epic
- - 7 = Story
+ - Story
- - 8 = Technical Task
+ - Technical Task
 - `issue_state` - The transition id that the story should end up in.
 Default is 1 which is Open.
 2 is Closed.
 - `summary` - Default is the project name specified in package.json (displayed in the story's subject)
-- `description` - Path to a file whose contents will be the body of the story
+- `description` - The description of the issue being created.
+If value is a valid file path, the contents of the file will be used (plain txt and JSON are supported).
-- OTHER attributes specified in `issue` will be passed directly to Jira via the fields collection in the JSON.
+- `optional_fields` - JSON to be added to the create issue call's fields JSON.
 For more details check [developer.atlassian.com](https://developer.atlassian.com/display/JIRADEV/JIRA+REST+API+Example+-+Create+Issue)

+#### Parameters specific to `addJiraComment` target
+- `issue_id` - Jira id of the project the story will be created in.
+- `comment` - The body of the comment being added.
+If value is a valid file path, the contents of the file will be used (plain txt and JSON are supported).

 ## Contact, feedback and bugs